 A survey has revealed which banks are most likely to be recommended based on their quality of service, online and mobile banking, overdraft and branch services.

 First direct is the bank we're most likely to recommend to friends, while Royal Bank of Scotland (RBS) remains the least likely to get a positive review.

 That's according to a detailed new survey of customer opinions from Ipsos MORI, which was commissioned by the Competition and Markets Authority to learn more about how well banks are treating us.

 Regular loveMONEY readers may not be surprised by first direct taking the top spot as it regularly scores well in various customer satisfaction surveys.

 Fed up with your bank?
 Compare current accounts at loveMONEY

 Worth listening to these results

-Across the UK, approximately 860 customers were surveyed for each provider over the course of the last year, with 13,760 people being surveyed in total.
+Across the UK, approximately 865 customers were surveyed for each provider between January and December 2019, with 13,828 people being surveyed in total.

 The fact that each bank has a decent number of respondents is significant as many other surveys often have an uneven spread, which can really skew the findings for banks with particularly few respondents.